 Deforestation of the rainforest, Bolivia.
 Photo: Kasper Brejnholt Bak, Source: Google Earth

 Facts and philosophy

-The exhibition will deal with four main themes, all focused on living and inhabiting: food, energy, transport and water.
-Through those themes the exhibition will examine what the future looks like for people, cities and landscapes: what are we going to live on?
+The exhibition dealt with four main themes, all focused on living and inhabiting: food, energy, transport and water.
+Through those themes the exhibition examined what the future looks like for people, cities and landscapes: what are we going to live on?
 How will we get from A to B?
 And where will our resources come from?

-Each photo will be accompanied by surprising facts and thought-provoking philosophy.
-The exhibition is the result of a close collaboration between the architect/urban planner, Kasper Brejnholt Bak from Rambøll and the writer, Morten Søndergaard, each of whom has his own personal approach to the photos: on one hand, the architect's descriptive, factual point of view; on the other, the writer's poetic, philosophical one.
-Together they will create sympathetic insight into the universe of the images, suggesting what our world looks like at the moment, and what it might end up looking like in the future.
+Each photo was accompanied by surprising facts and thought-provoking philosophy.
+The exhibition was the result of a close collaboration between the architect/urban planner, Kasper Brejnholt Bak from Rambøll and the writer, Morten Søndergaard, each of whom has his own personal approach to the photos: on one hand, the architect's descriptive, factual point of view; on the other, the writer's poetic, philosophical one.
+Together they created sympathetic insight into the universe of the images, suggesting what our world looks like at the moment, and what it might end up looking like in the future.

 Right: Fishing slum in Manila.
 Left: Neza-Chalco-Itza Barrio Mexico (world's biggest slum area).
 Photo: Kasper Brejnholt Bak, Source: Google Earth